 - Ability to work well in a team.

 - Bi-lingual a plus.

 None required.
-Hired candidate would have to take the 40-hour Domestic Violence certification course within the first 3 months of employment.
+Hired candidate would have to take the 40-hour Domestic Violence certification course after the first 3 months of employment.
 This is offered to staff at no cost.

 COMPUTER AND SOFTWARE KNOWLEDGE

-- Experience with WordPress, Adobe Acrobat, and marketing software including Constant Contact highly preferred.
+- Experience with WordPress, Adobe Acrobat, and marketing software including Mailchimp/Constant Contact highly preferred

 - Regular office hours are required.